cmpprevot/Huenicorn/README.md

 ## License

-This project is licensed under the GNU GPLv3 License - see the LICENSE.txt file for details
+Huenicorn is licensed under the GNU GPLv3 License. see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgments